14 About Me Examples & How to Create The Perfect Writer About Page

 If there’s anything that feels close to impossible, it’s trying to fit everything important about yourself into a sentence-long short bio.
 But don’t worry too much about squeezing everything into just one line.
 Why?
 Because you have your whole about page to write about all that!
 We brought you great about me examples from writers to give you some inspiration.
 After showing you, we’ll go into details on how to create the perfect about page for your writer website.

-- About me examples from writer websites
+- About me examples for writer websites

 - Why do you need an about me page?